sifferhans/basic-ui/README.md

 ## Development

-To run the component playground, run this command
+To run the documentation site, run this command

 ```
-npm run story:dev
+npm run docs:dev
 ```